 Seinfeld also uses this structure a lot.

 The characters who live in Bikini Bottom have their own web of opposition which provides the most layered and interesting conflict of each episode.
 However, there is usually a big, bad baddie who comes into town.
 In episode one it’s a hoard of hungry anchovies.
-In Bubblestand it’s a massive bubble which envelops Squidward’s house and carries him away, suddenly uniting the Spongebob/Patrick team with Squidward — they suddenly feel sorry for him.
+In Bubblestand it’s a massive bubble which envelops Squidward’s house and carries him away, suddenly uniting the SpongeBob/Patrick team with Squidward — they (briefly) feel sorry for him.

 As mentioned above, there’s the Wimpy Kid stars and then there’s Fregley, who would like to be one of the gang but is just too odd for even Greg and Rowley, who get up to plenty of odd stuff in their own right.
 That’s the raison d’etre of these super odd character of course — Fregley’s weirdness actually provides verisimilitude to whatever those other two get up to.
+It doesn’t matter how weird Greg’s life is, it’s never as weird as Fregley’s.

 Although these characters spend a lot of time conflicting with each other, they do band together when a bigger, badder outsider comes along.

 Meanwhile, back at the Krusty Krab, a whole lot of hungry anchovies turn up and create havoc for the restaurant owner and Squidward.
+(The anchovies are the big, bad outsiders.)

-These two plot threads come together as soon as Spongebob arrives back at the Krusty Krab with his super powerful spatula, which just so happens to be exactly the unlikely implement needed to knock out meals at a super quick rate, feeding all the hungry anchovies and saving the day.
+These two plot threads come together as soon as SpongeBob arrives back at the Krusty Krab with his super-powerful spatula, which just so happens to be exactly the unlikely implement needed to knock out meals at a super quick rate, feeding all the hungry anchovies and saving the day.

-Inside, Squidward tries to practise his clarinet, but the bubbles outside are creating an unlikely amount of trouble for him.
+Inside his own home, Squidward tries to practise his clarinet, but the bubbles outside are creating an unlikely amount of trouble for him.

 The threads come together when a bigger, badder opponent comes into town, suddenly putting these neighbours on the same side.
+(A massive bubble which carries Squidward away.)

 This episode does not have the dual plot line going on.
 It is a simple parable with a clear message for its viewers: If you keep recycling a joke it stops being funny and starts irritating people.
 You will alienate your friends.
 This episode therefore has the single strand plot line, like a parable.
 The New Equilibrium phase is actually a song, explaining the lesson in the way those old parables and Charles Perrault fairytales used to do in a paragraph.